DefectDojo/django-DefectDojo/docs/content/en/contributing/documentation.md

 ## How to run a local preview

 1. [Install Hugo](https://gohugo.io/getting-started/installing/).
 Make sure you have installed the extended version with Sass/SCSS support.
+Please note there are various Linux packages available on [Hugo GitHub](https://github.com/gohugoio/hugo/releases)

 2. Install JavaScript packages